-The ultimate power a creditor can have comes from the filing of a lawsuit and the attempts of debt collection lawyers to obtain a judgment against you.
+The ultimate power a creditor can have comes from filing a lawsuit and the attempts of debt collection lawyers to obtain a judgment against you.
 There are time limits that a collector has to file a lawsuit against you.
 Each debt and state are different.
-Here are the statutes of limitation for the various types of consumer debts in your state.

 What is the statute of limitation?

-A statute of limitation is a law that varies by state which imposes a set time limit from when a breach of contract occurs to when a lawsuit can be filed in order to force payment of a debt.
+A statute of limitation is a law that varies by state that imposes a set time limit from when a breach of contract occurs to when a lawsuit can be filed to force payment of a debt.

 This could be for a couple of possible reasons: